ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Showers and thunderstorms likely.
-Partly cloudy, with a low around 41.
+Mostly cloudy, with a low around 41.
 West northwest wind 7 to 13 mph, with gusts as high
          as 21 mph.<br></div>
    </p>
    <p>